bernhardbarker/portfolio/README.md

 - [As an introvert, how do I connect with co-workers at a new job?](https://workplace.stackexchange.com/a/178443/8234)

 - [How do I deal with an intern who's unable to do even simple tasks?](https://workplace.stackexchange.com/a/177865/8234)

+### Game Development

+I developed and released a few small games on [itch.io](https://barkinggameswoof.itch.io/).
+This consists of:

+- Nonogram and a reimagining of minesweeper, which involved some non-trivial algorithms to randomly generate solvable grids.
+- A few top-down or side-scrolling shooters.